shierc/oTree/download.md

 - Note: the oTree launcher is not installed as an app in your start menu.
 To reopen the launcher, simply double click oTree.bat again.

 ## Mac/Linux
+- On Mac/Unix, it is very likely that Python is already installed.
+Open the Terminal and write `python` and hit Enter.
+If you get something like `-bash: python: command not found` you will have to install it yourself.
 - Download and unzip the [oTree launcher](https://github.com/oTree-org/otree-launcher/archive/master.zip) to an easy-to-access location, because you will go here every time you want to run the oTree launcher.
 (In other words, you probably don't want to zip it in a temp folder or your downloads folder)